 - Evaluating and treating the muscles which support and stabilize the Si joint.
 Muscle strength and function is critical for optimal SI joint function.

 At the Centeno-Schultz Clinic PRP and stem cells have been used extensively in the successful treatment of SI joint injuries.
-PRP is rich in growth factors which can increase blood flow and reduce inflammation.
+PRP is rich in growth factors that can increase blood flow and reduce inflammation.
 Stem cells are a powerhouse of healing that can accelerate recovery.
 PRP and stem cell treatment allow patients to avoid tissue trauma, extensive downtime, and complications associated with SI joint surgery.

 The SI joint is an important joint in the lower back.
 It is formed by the tailbone (sacrum) and waist bones (ilium) and functions as a shock absorber between the spine and legs.
 Injury to the SI joint can be caused by trauma, degeneration, inflammation, pregnancy, ligament laxity, and muscle weakness.
 Pain is the most prominent symptom.
 SI joint fusion is the most common SI Joint Surgery to treat SI joint pain and instability.
 Fusion is major surgery and eliminates motion across the joint.
 Complications are significant and include failure to fuse, failure to relieve pain, and adjacent segment disease.
 Successful treatment of SI joint injures involves the treatment of the joint cartilage, supporting ligament and muscles.
 PRP and stem cells are an effective, safe, natural alternative to SI joint surgery.
 PRP and stem cells allow patients to avoid the downtime and complications associated with surgery.

 If you suffer from ongoing SI joint pain and want to avoid life-threatening surgery please schedule a Telemedicine evaluation.
-A board-certified, fellowship-trained physician will discuss which treatment is best of you.
+A board-certified, fellowship-trained physician will discuss which treatment is best for you.
 Act now and say goodbye to your pain and limitations.

 1.Grgić V. [The sacroiliac joint dysfunction: clinical manifestations, diagnostics and manual therapy].
 Lijec Vjesn.
 2005;127(1-2):30-5.